Mennonites: Organization worldwide

 The most basic unit of organization among Mennonites is the church.
 There are hundreds or thousands of Mennonite churches and groups, many of which are separate from all others.
 Some churches are members of regional or area conferences.
 And some regional or area conferences are affiliated with larger national or international conferences.
-There is no single world authority on among Mennonites, however there is a Mennonite World Committee (MWC) includes Mennonites from 53 countries.
+There is no single world authority on among Mennonites, however there is a Mennonite World Committee (MWC) includes Mennonites from 60 countries.
 The MWC does not make binding decisions on behalf of members but coordinates Mennonite causes aligning with the MWC's shared convictions.

 For the most part, there is a host of independent Mennonite churches along with a myriad of separate conferences with no particular responsibility to any other group.
 Independent churches can contain as few as fifty members or as many as 20,000 members.
 Similar size differences occur among separate conferences.
 Worship, church discipline and lifestyles vary widely between progressive, moderate, conservative, Old Order and orthodox Mennonites in a vast panoply of distinct, independent, and widely dispersed classifications.
 There is no central authority that claims to speak for all Mennonites, as the 20th century passed, cultural distinctiveness between Mennonite groups has decreased.

-The twelve largest Mennonite/Anabaptist groups are:
+The largest Mennonite/Anabaptist groups are: